-6.1 Running BioNumerics from the command line
+7.1 Running BioNumerics from the command line

-The BioNumerics software (bn.exe) can be started from the command line.
+The BioNumerics software (bn.exe, see the Reference manual, Chapter The concepts of BioNumerics) can be started from the command line.
 This can be done by opening a command prompt, navigating to the BioNumerics installation directory (or opening the command prompt immediately in this directory) and entering bn.exe.
-See Figure 6.1 for an example.
+See Figure 7.1 for an example.

-Figure 6.1: Running BioNumerics from the command line.
+Figure 7.1: Running BioNumerics from the command line.